projectcalico/calico/docs/source/l3-interconnectFabric.rst

 network).

-Conveniently, large scale/Internet scale networks solved this problem almost 20 years ago by deploying `BGP route reflection <https://tools.ietf.org/html/rfc1966>`__.
+Conveniently, large scale/Internet scale networks solved this problem almost 20 years ago by deploying BGP route reflection as described in :RFC:`rfc1966`.
 This is a technique supported by almost all BGP routers today.
-In a large network, a number of route reflectors [7]_ are evenly distributed and each iBGP router is *peered* with one or more route reflectors (usually 2 or 3).
+In a large network, a number of route reflectors [#rr]_ are evenly distributed and each iBGP router is *peered* with one or more route reflectors (usually 2 or 3).
 Each route reflector can handle 10's or 100's of route reflector clients (in Calico's case, the compute server), depending on the route reflector